marielgh/marielgh.github.io/projects.md

 * [New York City Taxi Trip Duration - Kaggle Competition](nyctaxi.md)

    Competition based on building a model that predicts the total ride duration of taxi trips in New York City.
-The dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.
+The dataset includes pickup time, geo-coordinates, number of passengers, and several other variables.

 * [Box-Plots for Education - DrivenData Competition](boxplots.md)